-The Treasury's foreign deposits amounted to ISK 301 bn at the end of 2015.
+The Treasury's foreign deposits amounted to ISK 186 bn at the end of 2015.
 They are part of the Central Bank's foreign exchange reserves.
 It has been considered necessary to maintain large reserves in view of the risk that could accompany liberalisation of the capital controls.
 The Central Bank's non-borrowed reserves have grown substantially in the recent past, and foreign capital inflows have been strong.
-This enabled the authorities to take further steps towards lifting the capital controls.
-Some foreign currency outflows are expected in association with the liberalisation of controls on residents of Iceland, but the need for sizeable foreign exchange reserves will diminish in the coming term.
-The Treasury paid off a US dollar bond in June and reduced its foreign-denominated deposits by a similar amount, or about ISK 63 bn.
-However, because the Central Bank's non-borrowed reserves have grown so strongly, it was not considered necessary to refinance the loan, as had been provided for in the National Budget for 2016.
+Because of this, it was possible to take the next step in liberalising the capital controls; i.e., lifting controls on residents.
+Since that step was taken in March 2017, there has been no significant pressure on the capital account in the form of sizeable outflows of foreign currency.
+With the liberalisation of the capital controls, the need for sizeable foreign exchange reserves will diminish in the coming term.